• Home

 • Measure the eighth PVC pipe into 29-inch sections.

-• Use either a PVC pipe cutter or a miter saw to cut the pipes at the marked spots.
+• Use a PVC pipe cutter or a miter saw to cut the pipes at the marked spots.
 (Be sure to save the leftover piece for later from the eighth pipe for later)

 • You should finish with 38 30-inch and four 29-inch pieces.